mjgillespie/swaggy-lambda/readme.md

 ### Man, that lamda/api gateway deployment code is ugly, do you really know what you are doing?
 Good question.
 I'm relatively new to nodejs, so I am still getting used to the async/promise based implementation.
 I will continue to refactor the code, but push requests are more than welcomed.

+It might be best to do the deployment by shelling out to the AWS cli instead of the SDK.

 ### I deployed, but now I am getting 403 errors when I use swagger-ui?
 What gives?
 Did you also include the API Key in the swagger ui?

+### What is the performance like?
+Running tests against the API gateway takes about 100-300ms once it gets a little warmed up.
+The lambda execution is about 1ms for a simple sample data endpoint.

+### What is going on here!
+Hey, easy on the debug logging!
+Working on it.